Git Style Guide

 • Compatible with automation for version bumping and changelogs.
 You can set up a github action to automatically label PRs with the type and then use that information to catalog changes in a release draft.
 This creates pretty changelog notes with relatively little additional work on your development flow.

 • Keeps changes focused.
-If your branch has a purpose/type, it makes it clear what should be included in a particular branch.
+If your branch has a purpose/type, it makes it more clear what should be included in a particular branch.

 Commit style